gambitproject/gte/README.md

 2. Extract archive
 3. Set the environment variable FLEX_HOME to the extracted FLEX directory
 4. Add the **bin** directory to your PATH environment variable.

+You may need to complete the following additional steps on Linux/OSX:

+4b.
+Install "gflashplayer"

+**Linux**
+4b.1 cd ${FLEX_HOME}/runtimes/player/10.1/lnx
+4b.2 tar -zxvf flashplayerdebugger.tar.gz
+4b.3 ln -s ./flashplayerdebugger ./gflashplayer
+4b.4 Add directory from [4b.1] to PATH

+**OS X**
+In ${FLEX_HOME}/runtimes/player/10.1/mac there is a DMG file, "Install Adobe Flash Player Debugger 10.1.dmg".
+Double-click in Finder to mount the disk image, which contains an installer, "Install Adobe Flash Player Debugger".
+Double-click the installer to run.

+If you have Adobe Flash Player newer than 10.1 installed, the installer will complain and terminate.
+In this instance, the Flash Player Debugger.app is also present in the folder.
+Double-click to unzip, and drag the application the the Applications folder (or wherever you want to put it).

 By now you should have 4 environment variables: `JAVA_HOME, ANT_HOME, JETTY_HOME and FLEX_HOME`
 pointing to the corresponding directories.